Michael Odisho: Brothers for Life (BFL)

+Winston Hills shooting

-In 2013, Odisho was gunned down at his home in Winston Hills, NSW where he was shot six times in the arms and thighs.
-He was taken to hospital where he was operated on and survived.
-Police suspected Odisho could have been the victim of an internal dispute between members of the crime gang.
+On November 3, 2013, Odisho was gunned down at his home in Winston Hills, NSW.
+He sustained six gunshot wounds to his arms and thighs and was transported to hospital, where he underwent surgery and survived.
+Police suspected the shooting was linked to an internal conflict within the criminal gang..
 Odisho's shooting came just days after fellow gang member Mahmoud Hamzy, 25, was shot dead by three gunmen inside the garage of his home at Revesby Heights.
-Two members of the gang were later charged for the shooting of Odisho, as the NSW police dismantled the gangs operations with arrests of its high-profile figures in 2014.
+Two members of the gang were subsequently charged in connection with the shooting of Odisho.
+Jamil and Mumtaz Qaumi faced charges after NSW Police disrupted the gang’s activities in 2014, leading to the arrest of a number of prominent members.

 Imprisonment

-On 9 February 2013, a BFL gang member limped into hospital with two bullets lodged in his thigh, having been shot by his own group, the victim soon cooperated with police and gave information on the gangs activity, while wearing a wired listening device, police had enough evidence to arrest two people.
-Odisho, and another suspect who was later granted immunity, were taken in by police and questioned about the shooting of the victim.
+On 9 February 2013, a member of the BFL gang presented to hospital with two gunshot wounds to his thigh after being shot by associates within the group.
+He later began cooperating with police, providing information about the gang’s activities while wearing a covert listening device.
+This cooperation enabled investigators to gather sufficient evidence to arrest two individuals.
+Odisho and another suspect, who was later granted immunity, were detained and questioned in relation to the shooting.